alongd/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 ``bathGas``            A dictionary of bath gases and their respective mole fractions, adding up to 1.0
 ====================== ================================================================================

-CanTherm is largely able to determine the molecular configurations that define the potential energy surface for your reaction network simply by inspecting the path reactions.
+Arkane is largely able to determine the molecular configurations that define the potential energy surface for your reaction network simply by inspecting the path reactions.
 However, you must indicate which unimolecular and bimolecular configurations you wish to include in the master equation formulation; all